1

 Responsibilities:

 • Share and Make Aware.
-You will host Café O Yea demonstrations at each of your sites monthly and support with regional events.
-You will support and contribute to HealthCorps’ social media platforms (Instagram, TikTok, etc.) by sharing program highlights, stories of impact, and photos that will shine a bright light on your students.
+You will host Café O Yea demonstrations at each of your sites monthly and support them with regional events.
+You will support and contribute to HealthCorps' social media platforms (Instagram, TikTok, etc.) by sharing program highlights, stories of impact, and photos that will shine a bright light on your students.

 • Commit to the HealthCorps Mission.
-You will prioritize health and wellness on a daily basis and, ultimately, work to ensure that relevant, local health-resources are accessible for all students and staff at your respective sites.
+You will prioritize health and wellness daily and work to ensure that relevant, local health resources are accessible for all students and staff at your respective sites.
 Your spark to serve will leave a lasting, positive impact on your community.

 Minimum Qualifications:

-• In good academic standing with your university
+• In good academic standing with your university.

-• A commitment of 6-8+ hours each week to the internship for the entire fall or spring semester
+• A commitment of 8+ hours each week to the mentorship for the entire academic year.

-• A self-expectation and strong desire to grow personally and professionally as a leader in the community, and as a speaker who is comfortable in learning and presenting on health-related topics to a teen audience
+• A self-expectation and strong desire to grow personally and professionally as a leader in the community, and as a speaker who is comfortable in learning and presenting on health-related topics to a teen audience.

 Physical Requirements:

-• Must be able to lift up to 15 pounds at all times
+• Must be able to lift up to 15 pounds at times

 Benefits